South Dakota Fishing Guide Service on beautiful Lake Thompson, South Dakota

 The last 4 years, the crappie population has exploded.
 Mostly 12-14 inches to be had.
 Walleye, perch and pike are plentiful as well.
 April through September is great!
 It's a glacier lake and if the east side of the state of South Dakota is what you're shopping for, I encourage you to take a fishing trip to this great lake!
 Next to no development with lots of prairie grass, bluffs and a nice tree line that feeds into the lake.

-I'm offering a 2020 spring and fall day rate special on Lakes Sharpe, Thompson and Poinsett (April, May, September and October only) to which all rods, tackle, bait and cleaning/bagging your catch is provided.
+I'm offering a 2021 spring and fall day rate special on multiple day bookings only, for Lakes Sharpe, Thompson and Poinsett (April, May, September and October only) to which all rods, tackle, bait and cleaning/bagging your catch is provided.

 4 anglers, $475